Sometimes, you’d rather be alone and detach yourself from the world.

 As the story progresses, however, Julie can’t stay isolated because the people from her past keep communicating with her.
 In addition, she meets new people who genuinely care for and support her.

-She realizes that forgetting her past might not be the solution to her problem, so she starts to heal herself and reconnect with the world.
+She realizes that forgetting her past might not solve her problem, so she starts healing and reconnecting with the world.

 We highly recommend this movie for those who have reached the point of loneliness that indulges in isolation and solitude.